BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Features in this metric include instruction mix, Instruction-level parallelism (ILP), Register traffic, Working-set size, Data stream strides and Branch predictability.
 These feature results were collected using the PIN [@luk2005pin] binary instrumentation tool.
 In total 48 measurement characteristics are presented in order to classify an application in a microarchitecture agnostic manner.
-To reduce the variety of measurements presented, the authors use Principal Component Analysis to reduce the number of measurements in this feature-space to 8 dimensions -- those with the largest impact on accurately predicting
+To reduce the variety of measurements presented, the authors use Principal Component Analysis to reduce the number of measurements in this feature-space to 8 dimensions -- those with the largest variance and corresponding impact between applications.

 This research is also released as the MICA software and is deployed as a PIN module.